Murray County License Hearing Guide

 Getting Your License Back

-Once your suspension period is over, you will need to take steps to reinstate your driving privileges.
+Once your license suspension period has ended, you must take certain steps to reinstate your driving privileges.

 After Criminal Case Concludes

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time.
+- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a certain period of time.

-Murray DMV Offices
+Murray County DDS Offices

 Special Programs

-Last updated: February 22, 2026
+Last updated: April 2, 2026